waltligon/orangefs/doc/pvfs2-quickstart.md

     gil:~# insmod /usr/src/pvfs2/src/kernel/linux-2.4/pvfs2.o

-You should verify that the module was loaded properly using the command "lsmod".
-Also, you can use the "rmmod" to remove the PVFS2 module after it's been loaded.
+You should verify that the module was loaded properly using the command “lsmod”.
+Also, you can use the “rmmod” to remove the PVFS2 module after it’s been loaded.
 Only remove the module when you have safely unmounted all mounted file systems (if any) and stopped the pvfs2-client software.

 At this point, we need to start the PVFS2 server and the PVFS2 client applications before trying to mount a PVFS2 volume.
-See previous sections on how to properly start the PVFS2 server if you're unsure.
+See previous sections on how to properly start the PVFS2 server if you’re unsure.
 Starting the PVFS2 client is covered below.

 The PVFS2 client application consists of two programs.
-"pvfs2-client-core" and "pvfs2-client".
-DO NOT run "pvfs2-client-core"
+“pvfs2-client-core” and “pvfs2-client”.
+DO NOT run “pvfs2-client-core”
-by itself. "pvfs2-client" is the PVFS2 client application.
+by itself. “pvfs2-client” is the PVFS2 client application.
 This application cannot be started unless the PVFS2 server is already running.
 Here is an example of how to start the PVFS2 client: